 While it's difficult to untangle the interplay between genes and the environment, a longitudinal cohort study published in JAMA Psychiatry has provided the largest attempt so far.
 Researchers examined health data of more than 22,000 children diagnosed with autism spectrum disorder (ASD) from five countries.
-They estimated its heritability of ASD to be approximately 80 percent.
-They also found maternal effects — that being, the idea that the condition of the mother's body makes a child more likely to develop autism — to be rather insignificant.
+They estimated the heritability of ASD to be approximately 80 percent.
+They also found maternal effects — that is, the idea that the condition of the mother's body makes a child more likely to develop autism — to be insignificant.

 "Although families are often most concerned about environmental risk factors for autism, the reality is that genetic factors play a much larger role overall," Andrew Adesman, director of developmental and behavioral pediatrics at Cohen Children's Medical Center in New Hyde Park, told HealthDay News.
 (Dr. Adesman was not involved in the study.)

 It remains unclear how genes linked to autism are being activated, and researchers are quick to note that we can't altogether ignore potential environmental factors.
 After all, they are the ones we can potentially adjust or learn to avoid, and even if genes play the dominant role, the environment could still activate them.

 The National Institute of Environmental Health Sciences lists the following as associated with autism: